bordencodes/daily-lingo/README.md

 ### **_Description_**

-#### The Daily Lingo App is a full-stack habit tracker application that allows language learners study at a minimum one word a day while tracking their progress along the way.
+#### The Daily Lingo App is a full-stack daily word tracker application that allows foreign language learners the ability to study at a minimum one word a day while tracking the dates of their progress along the way.

 #### As a language learner, habitual practice is necessary to progress in your target language.
 This app is designed to encourage users to learn a new word daily with the ability to view, create, update, and delete as necessary.